theod9/Kaggle_SoftwareDefectPredicition/README.md

 **Dataset Overview:**
 Target variable:
-- `defects`, Binary variable indicating whether the module has defects (1 for yes, 0 for no).
+- `defects`: Binary variable indicating whether the module has defects.

 Feature variables:
 - `loc`: Lines of Code - Total number of lines of code in the software module